dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Don't be afraid to give up the good to go for the great.**
+**One day you will wake up and there won't be any time to do the things you've always wanted to do.
+Do it now.**

-John D. Rockefeller
+Paulo Coelho